LC

 rant mode off

-( warwick has recently had his beloved niece to stay rolleyes pass the bottle someone)
+( warwick has recently had his beloved niece to staypass the bottle someone)

 Quote by Vix